jreisinger/docs/data/blog/2020-03-16-working-with-waf-containers.md

 For both use cases the workflow looks like this:

 1. Build and run a WAF container
-2. Make changes to a WAF container
+2. Make changes to the WAF container
-3. Test the changes
+3. Test the WAF container
 4. Commit and push the changes

-[waf-runner](https://github.com/jreisinger/waf-runner) can help with 1. and [waf-tester](https://github.com/jreisinger/waf-tester) with 3.

 ## Build and run a WAF container

-`waf-runner` will build and run a WAF container based on supplied `Dockerfile` and related configuration files.
+[waf-runner](https://github.com/jreisinger/waf-runner) will build and run a WAF container based on supplied `Dockerfile` and related configuration files.
 For example:

 ```
 $ waf-runner waf/nginx/modsecurity